pteksys/Filemanager/README.md

-ReadMe - Ubuntu File Manager
+ReadMe - Lomiri File Manager
 ============================

-Ubuntu File Manager App is the official file manager app for Ubuntu Touch.
+Lomiri File Manager App is the official file manager app for Ubuntu Touch.
 We follow an open source model where the code is available to anyone to branch and hack on.
-The ubuntu file manager app originally followed a test driven development (TDD) where tests were written in parallel to feature implementation to help spot regressions easier.
+The Lomiri File Manager App originally followed a test driven development (TDD) where tests were written in parallel to feature implementation to help spot regressions easier.

 Attention!